| Home | | Blog | About Author | Certificates | Research Publications | About Us | Contact Us |

 • Items may be used: Fresh spinach leaf, Canned chick-peas, onion, garlic, ginger, tomatoes, coconut milk, curry spices etc.

-2. Tuesday:- Roasted Vegetable with Quinoa salads
+2. Tuesday:- Roasted Vegetable with salads

-It is low carbon recipe because: These are seasonal vegetables and a complete plant protein based recipe
+The dish uses vegetables and a complete plant protein based recipe

 • Foods can be utilized: Carrots, bell pepper, sweet potatoes, quinoa, zucchini, olive oil, lemon and so on.